-In 2016, our family decided to move house to a new location in Tandragee, about 20mins from our old location.
-The new location offered many benefits including allowing us to go even bigger and brighter with our display.
-This by no means is the end of our relationship with our supporters and sponsors – each and every person is still as welcome to our display.
+In 2016, our family decided to move house to a new location in Tandragee, about 20 minutes from our old location.
+The new location offers many benefits including allowing us to go even bigger and brighter with our display.

 Where did it all start?